 About this Event

 NNGMH consists of NGOs, governmental institutions, professionals, and individuals.
 The network works to increase knowledge and practice in the field of global mental health through conferences and seminars in Norway.
-The Norwegian network is part of the wider Nordic Network for Mental Health and Psychosocial Support in Fragile and Humanitarian Settings founded in 2022.
+The Norwegian network is part of the wider Nordic MHPSS Network.

-The main conference is on 3rd to 4th June and will be preceded by a youth conference, organised by the Mental Health Youth Alliance on 2nd June 2026.
+The main conference is on 3 to 4 June at OsloMet and will be preceded by a youth conference, organised by the Mental Health Youth Alliance on 2 June 2026.

 The 2026 conference will focus on integrating MHPSS across preparedness, response, recovery, development, and sustaining peace; encouraging continued prioritisation and investment by government and private sector to strengthen systems; and promoting a holistic and rights-based approach that elevates youth and lived experience.